HumanCellAtlas/dcp-community/rfcs/text/0000-tech-planning-process.md

 6) Shepherd along the TL Coalescing/Prioritizing meetings such that we get to a final set of priorities.
 Also act as the primary representative of the TLs during the TL+PM meeting when needed.

+7) To maintain the flexibility of this RFC and ensure that this process is iterative, if the shepherd notices that the process detailed in this RFC is not working, the shepherd MUST adapt the process as needed during that planning cycle to generate the required input into the roadmap.
+This adaptation MUST be documented and this process should be edited.

 \* If a TL is unable to attend the meeting due to unavoidable conflicts, a representative may attend instead.

 ### Unresolved Questions